dfelicesm/room-matching-api/README.md

 ```

 #### 3. Test the API
 Open your browser at `http://127.0.0.1:8000/docs` to test the `/match`endpoint using Swagger.
+There are some examples of rooms and hotels in the data folder.

 ### Using Docker
 #### 1. Build the image